Fajar-RahmadJaya/KeyTik/README.md

 For more simple explanation, to assign your remap or script to specific device, you just need to select your device in the "Select Device" button.

-Here is the the example, suppose your input is like this :
+Here is the example, suppose your input is like this :
 <p align="center">
   <img src="Preview/Example 3.png" alt="Input Example 3" width="300" />
 </p>